The Arthritis Foundation’s Walk With Ease (WWE) program is an evidence-based program that reduces the pain of arthritis and improves overall health.

 Data Collection Tools

-Any organization interested in tracking WWE program data can contact the National Chronic Disease Self-Management Education (CDSME) Database to set up an account.
-The database is equipped to gather WWE workshop data elements contained in the OAAA pre- and post-test surveys below.
-With the exception of questions related to physical activity and arthritis management, other health and demographic data mirror the Administration for Community Living’s (ACL) data collection tools, which have been approved by the Office of Management and Budget and are required for active ACL grantees.
+Any organization interested in tracking WWE program data can request to set up an account.
+The National Chronic Disease Self-Management Education (CDSME) Database tracks information included in the Administration for Community Living (ACL) data collection tools, which have been approved by the Office of Management and Budget and are required for active ACL grantees.

 Entering Walk With Ease Data

-- Workshop Type: Select the specific version of WWE from the following options- Walk With Ease (in-person), Walk With Ease (self-directed), or Camine Con Gusto (self-directed).
+- Workshop Type: Select the specific version of WWE from the following options.

 - WWE program data will be reported along with your other program data in Power BI and Salesforce.